tauri-apps/tauri/.changes/fix-nsis-webview2-installer-use-tempdir.md

 ---
-'tauri-bundler': 'patch:bug'
+'tauri-bundler': 'patch:enhance'
 ---

-On Windows, fix NSIS installer writing webview2 installer file to the well-known temp dir instead of the install dir, so we don't pollute the install dir.
+On Windows, NSIS installer will write webview2 installer file to the well-known temp dir instead of the install dir, so we don't pollute the install dir.